 From the A45, take the A429 to Kenilworth.
 Follow the A429 for approximately 2 miles.
 Crackley Hall is signed on the left hand side of the road, just after Common Lane.
-Proceed From Stratford via A46 up Littleton Close, straight over a mini roundabout into the school grounds.
+Proceed up Littleton Close, straight over a mini roundabout into the school grounds.